-2. The following services have an additional specific cost to schools:
+- The following services have an additional specific cost to schools:

-3. The following services have an additional cost to schools: £100 an hour, £300 half a day, £500 full day
+2. The following services have an additional cost to schools: £100 an hour, £300 for half a day, £500 for a full day.

 Formal Coaching and Mentoring